tramvm/food-recognition/README.md

 # food-recocgniztion
-Recognize food with Python, Google vision, Opencv
+Recognize food with Python, Google vision, OpenCV

+# Requirements:
+- Python 3
+- GCP account (To use google vision)
+- OpenCV (To scale image only)